-In terms of the ongoing development of the program, she sees it as continually evolving and that it is very good for new and casual staff as it is a means of mentoring them in a way (which is backed up by Teacher R’s comments.)
+In terms of the ongoing development of the program, she sees it as continually evolving and that it is very good for new and casual staff as it is a means of mentoring (another piece of “gold” potentially) them in a way (which is backed up by Teacher R’s comments.)
 She also thinks that older teachers who have been teaching for a long time may be resistant to the idea of opening up the classroom- but that at SHPS it was never an issue.

 In selling the benefits to other schools- she would say that it is a really good way of building professional relationships among teachers.
 It provides better quality education for all students as a result of better teaching (though they haven’t actually collected any data on student outcomes as such).
 It requires ‘buy-in’ from all the teachers and the focus should be that improved teaching will have an inevitable impact on student outcomes.
 It requires professional respect among teachers as well as building it.
 The purpose or aim needs to be strong in order to get the best outcome across all areas.